crackedasphalt/crackedasphalt.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "Asphalt and Alpine: The Cracked Asphalt Story"
 excerpt: "Cracked Asphalt is a design studio specializing in softgoods.
 We are based in San Francisco, California."
 author_profile: true
 author: Kevin
 ---

-# Asphalt and Alpine: The Cracked Asphalt Story

 ## In the Beginning